vjkapur/vj4anc-site/_pages/ancs.md

 layout: single
 ---
 ## What are Advisory Neighborhood Commission(er)s?
->The following content is borrowed from [Commissioner Costello](https://anc5b05.com/faqs) with permission, because I can't improve on it.
+The following content is borrowed from [Commissioner Costello](https://anc5b05.com/faqs) with permission, because I can't improve on it.
+{: .notice}

 First established in 1976, Advisory Neighborhood Commissions are non-partisan, neighborhood bodies made up of locally-elected representatives called Advisory Neighborhood Commissioners.
 ANCs were established to bring government closer to the people, and to bring the people closer to government.
 Commissioners serve two-year terms without pay.